maboiteaspam/phantom-event-stream/README.md

 # phantom-event-stream

-A phantomjs wrapper to interface with it as an event stream.
+A wrapper to interface with phantomjs as a node event stream.

 Event are emitted from the browser context and forwarded to the node interface.